eclipse-openj9/openj9-docs/docs/jitserver_tuning.md

 ## Resilience

 If the client JVM does not find a compatible server to connect to, compilations are performed locally, by the client itself.
-To account for the case where the server is temporarily unavailable (e.g, server crash followed by Kubernetes launching another server instance), from time to time the client retries to connect to a server at the indicated address and port.
+To account for the case where the server is temporarily unavailable (for example, server crash followed by Kubernetes launching another server instance), from time to time the client retries to connect to a server at the indicated address and port.
 The retry mechanism uses an exponential back-off where the retry interval is doubled with each unsuccessful attempt.

 ## Monitoring

+### Performance metrics

+You can enable the provision of performance metrics by specifying the `-XX:+JITServerMetrics` command line option.
+After enabling this option, you can use a monitoring tool that follows the OpenMetrics standard, such as Prometheus, to collect the data by issuing an HTTP `GET` request to the following url: `http://<jitserveraddress>:<port>/metrics`.

+:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** There is a limit of four concurrent `GET` requests at any given time.

+For more information, including the types of metrics that are provided, see the [`-XX:[+|-]JITServerMetrics`](xxjitservermetrics.md) topic.

+### Verbose logging

-There are several ways to inspect the behavior of a JITServer instance, but all are based on the [OpenJ9 verbose logging facility](https://blog.openj9.org/2018/06/07/reading-verbose-jit-logs/).
+You can inspect the behavior of a JITServer instance by using the [OpenJ9 verbose logging facility](https://blog.openj9.org/2018/06/07/reading-verbose-jit-logs/).
 Note that if the name of the verbose log is not specified, the relevant information is printed to stderr.
 When you use the `-XX:+JITServerLogConnections` command line option, the server prints a message to the verbose log every time a new client JVM connects to it or disconnects from it.
 This is an easy way to determine that the clients are able to reach the server.
 Example of output:
 ```
 #JITServer: t= 74232 A new client (clientUID=14692403771747196083) connected.
 Server allocated a new client session.